janssen science wordmark

 • The efficacy and safety of SPRAVATO for TRD is supported by 3 short-term studies evaluating efficacy and safety, and 2 long-term studies evaluating maintenance of effect and safety up to 1 year, respectively.1-5

-• In clinical trials, TRD was defined as a DSM-5 diagnosis of major depressive disorder (MDD) in patients who have not responded adequately to at least two different antidepressants of adequate dose and duration in the current depressive episode.1-5
+• In clinical trials, TRD was defined as a Diagnostic and Statistical Manual, fifth edition (DSM-5) diagnosis of major depressive disorder (MDD) in patients who have not responded adequately to at least two different antidepressants of adequate dose and duration in the current depressive episode.1-5

 • The efficacy and safety of SPRAVATO for MDSI is supported by 2 identically designed phase 3 studies.6, 7